standardhealth/cimpl-doc/docs/cimpl5Reference.md

 # CIMPL 5.0 Reference Documentation
-_Note: this documentation is in the process of being further expanded and is an actively updating document._

-_This is a comprehensive guide to CIMPL syntax.
+_This is a comprehensive guide to CIMPL 5.0 syntax.
+The latest release is CIMPL 6.0.
+This documentation is provided for historical purposes.
 If you're looking for a quick introduction to CIMPL and `shr-cli` environment setup, try the [Hello World](https://github.com/standardhealth/shr-cli/wiki/Hello-World).
 If you're looking for a more in-depth introduction, try the [Tutorial](https://github.com/standardhealth/shr-cli/wiki/Tutorial)._

 ## Table of Reference